How to find business email addresses? A list of best tips and tools

 The ‘professional social network’ is a great place to find business email addresses.
 Almost everyone in the business world is likely to have a LinkedIn page.
 Even if it doesn’t deliver a direct email address, it provides you with a contact point to start building your relationship.

 Far too many LinkedIn DMs sound like sales pitches, so don’t fall into that trap.
 Instead, we suggest you make a connection over shared interests and posts, compliment them on something they’ve written or ask them about a comment they made on someone else’s article.

 Twitter, Facebook, and Instagram

 Despite being considered the social where people’s darkest sides go to play, many businesses still carry out a lot of networking and brand-building using Twitter.

-You don’t need to have a fanboy/girl crush on a celebrity to slide into someone’s DMs; complimenting or commenting on a post is a healthy way to start a conversation that can culminate in swapping email addresses.
+You don’t need to have a fanboy/girl crush on a celebrity to slide into someone’s DMs; complimenting or commenting on a post is a healthy way to start a personal and meaningful conversation that can culminate in swapping email addresses.